About your down payment what you need to know - ingrid mcgaughey mortgage broker canada

 5. If you are getting money from outside the country…

 … get the money into Canada at least 30 days before funding, and provide a 90 day confirmation via bank statements from the previous account.
-Some lenders will ask that the money have been in a Canadian bank account for 90 days or more, so make sure you investigate this early if this applies to you!
+Some lenders will ask that the money have been in a Canadian bank account for 90 days or more, so make sure you investigate this as early as possible, if this applies to you!

 6. Regularly deposit all cash in the bank